nlamonaco86/repairTracker/README.md

 Packages such as Twilio, Nodemailer, dotenv, util, and more provide supporting features.

-This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on five different statuses (received, in progress, waiting on parts, complete, paid) as one would in an automobile, electronics, appliance or other repair shop.
+This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair order as one would in an automobile, electronics, appliance or other repair shop.

 The UI and database are themed towards auto repair, but can quickly be refactored to suit the needs of virtually any industry.